 Website owners can create and sign their own certificates using their website software.
 They are free and useful to use on development servers.
 However, you should never consider them for commercial websites.
 Browsers don’t trust self-signed certificates and mark them as not secure.

 For your SSL Certificate to work smoothly, you should host every file on your pages on a secure source.
 This means all your images, videos, documents and scripts must come from an HTTPS link.
 If not, your visitors will encounter a security warning asking for permission to display nonsecure items.

 If the visitors click yes, then the connection will automatically revert to HTTP.
-To avoid such an error, make sure you update all your links, references, canonical tags, plugins/add-ons, robots.txt and webmaster tools to the HTTPS version of your website.
-Here is some more information on this common problem that website owners encounter.
+To avoid such an error, make sure you update all your links, references, canonical tags, plugins/add-ons, robots.txt, and webmaster tools to the HTTPS version of your website.
+Here’s an article on how to fix mixed content and avoid SSL connection errors.

 The SSL Certificate name mismatch error